kensanata/mastodon-archive/README.md

 There are now packages available for Debian (`*.deb`) and Redhat (`*.rpm`) based systems.
 They are not in the standard repositories, though – but for now can be installed from [IzzySoft's Repositories](https://apt.izzysoft.de/).
-There you also find instructions on how to include them with your
+There you also find instructions on how to include them:

 * [Debian-based system](https://apt.izzysoft.de/ubuntu/dists/generic/)
   (including derivates like Ubuntu, Linux Mint etc)